mlde/mlde/DEVELOPMENT.md

 - Avoid scattered documentation

 ## Configuration

-- only human-readable plain-text configuration files
+- use only human-readable plain-text configuration files in ini-format
 - the plain-text configuriation files are decisive
-- any gui-configuration-tools are based exclusively on the plaint-text configuration files
+- any gui-configuration-tools must be based exclusively on the plaint-text configuration files

-### Get configuration

 1. compilation default
 2. global configuration-file in /etc/xdg/[program]/[program].conf